user0dave/android-debloat/README.md

 # android-debloat

-A quick guide on how to get rid of unwanted applications on your android device
+This is a quick guide on how to get rid of unwanted applications on your android device.